Last updated 02/17/2026

 - Evaluation and management of an established patient described as “office or other outpatient visit” with medical decision making not to exceed moderate complexity.

-- Inpatient or office consultation for a new or established patient when providing the same quality and timeliness of care to the patient other than by telehealth is not possible
+- Inpatient or office consultation for a new or established patient when providing the same quality and timeliness of care to the patient other than by telehealth is not possible, as documented in the medical record.

 - Remote evaluation of recorded video or images submitted by an established patient.